-Imagr, New Zealand-based company, is backing a vision-based approach for contactless, automated shopping.
-Unlike Amazon Go-stores, the company is leveraging walk-in and out by eliminating the use cameras and sensors to monitor the shopper.
+Imagr, the New Zealand-based company, is backing a vision-based approach for contactless, automated shopping.
+Unlike Amazon Go-stores, the company is leveraging walk-in and out by eliminating the use of cameras and sensors to monitor the shopper.

 Will Chomley, CEO and co-founder, said “With Covid, I think what you probably saw was a huge rush on supermarkets that really exposed a number of things retailers weren’t prepared for.
-It also really highlighted the fact that the end user wanted a solution that was completely frictionless, and it demonstrated that their infrastructure was not capable of handling that sort of thing.”
+It also really highlighted the fact that the end-user wanted a solution that was completely frictionless, and it demonstrated that their infrastructure was not capable of handling that sort of thing.”

 “But it also showed that as staff started to refuse to turn up to work because they didn’t want to catch it, retailers needed solutions to be able to run these stores on less staff.”

-Recently, to demonstrate its tech, Imagr had a pop-up a shop in London.
+Recently, to demonstrate its tech, Imagr had a pop-up shop in London.
 The company is also raising its Series A funding after it raised $9.5 million in seed funding in a round led by Toshiba Tec in November 2019.

 Chomley says “Imagr has raised a total of $12.5 million to date, and as it raises its next round, is in the market for strategic partners rather than just VC money.
 The company says the tech is there, it just needs to scale.”

 Originally, the startup’s smart shopping carts was competing with a halo that houses lights and cameras to detect products, which can be seen in Japan’s 150 H2O.
 However, this version of the shopping cart is not the end product for Imagr.

 The startup plans to roll out a modular version by Q4.
 In the modular version, instead of an entire cart, you will get hardware attached to a standard cart.